Scientific study confirms Lapa Rios’ substantial contribution to local livelihoods and environmental conservation.

 The average annual rate of net forest loss from across the peninsula study area (105,706 ha) from 1979 to 1987 was 0.5% per year, while from 1987 to 2000 there was a 0.08% annual net forest gain.
 These trends are similar to those of Sanchez-Azofeifa et al. (2003), who analysed the net change in forest cover for 15 ecological corridors in Costa Rica and found much greater deforestation rates from 1979 to 1986 than form 1986 to 1997.
 But our results show not just a slowing of deforestation for the Osa, they show a reversal in the more recent time interval.

-A closer look at land cover in 1987 and 2000 for all study scales is provided in Figure 5.
-The figure shows that in 1987 the LR property had less forest cover than the peninsula as a whole (not surprising considering the presence of Corcovado National Park), but that by the year 2000 a greater proportion of the property had become forested.
+A closer look at land cover in 1987 and 2000 for all study scales, shows that in 1987 the LR property had less forest cover than the peninsula as a whole (not surprising considering the presence of Corcovado National Park), but that by the year 2000 a greater proportion of the property had become forested.
 In fact, of all the scales studied in the year 2000, the LR property had the highest forest coverage of all.
 This finding speaks well of the protection afforded by the eco-lodge: large areas of the initial purchase were allowed to re-grow from agricultural fields or pasture starting in 1990.
-In Figure 5, one can also see that total forest cover in the four referent communities roughly covaries with remoteness, as judged from distance to either of the larger towns of Puerto Jime´nez or La Palma, which had the lowest percentage of forest cover in both 1987 and 2000.
+One can also see that total forest cover in the four referent communities roughly covaries with remoteness, as judged from distance to either of the larger towns of Puerto Jime´nez or La Palma, which had the lowest percentage of forest cover in both 1987 and 2000.

 In 1987, the proportional forest cover in LR was below that of the peninsula average owing to sizeable areas in pasture and cultivation.
 The Landsat images from 2000 clearly show the reforestation that gives LR the highest change in forest cover of all areas included in this study.
 Not only is lodge property undergoing rapid reforestation, but the edges of the property are subject to less ‘edge effect’ as forest cover throughout this entire section of the peninsula rapidly increases.